What Is Credit Card Arbitrage and Is It Worth It?

 What Is Credit Card Arbitrage?

-With credit card arbitrage, or balance transfer arbitrage, the idea is basically the same.
-You sign up for a credit card with a low or 0% annual percentage rate (APR).
+With credit card arbitrage, or balance transfer arbitrage, you sign up for a credit card with a low or 0% annual percentage rate (APR).
 Then, you use that credit card account to put money into an investment that will earn more than the interest rate you’re paying on the credit card balance you’re carrying.

-You follow one of the basic credit card rules of making at least the minimum payment each month.
+You follow one of the basic credit card rules of making at least the minimum credit card payment on time each month.
 When the card’s introductory rate expires, you take the money you need out of the investment, pay off the remaining balance on the card, and keep the difference as your profit.

 Recommended: When Are Credit Card Payments Due